Matsyir/pvp-performance-tracker/README.md

 This plugin was created in collaboration with [Mazhar, @maz_rs on twitter](https://twitter.com/maz_rs), [@voiderman1337](https://github.com/voiderman1337) on github.
 # Details have been moved to [the wiki](https://github.com/Matsyir/pvp-performance-tracker/wiki)

-**UI Overview:**
+**UI Overview:** (slightly outdated, from 1.3.2)

 ![Plugin Overview Image](https://i.imgur.com/CRYaV6V.png)

 -------------------------------
 I would love to see other features/stats come into this plugin in the future, feel free to submit issues/suggestions & PRs.
 If you find a weapon that doesn't work, let me know as well.
-If you have any problems or questions that don't warrant an issue, feel free to contact me on Discord: `Matsyir#2598`.